 Sarah has worked with Kathleen Flynn, Dominique Eade, Cristi Catt, and more recently Grammy-winner Cecile McLorin Salvant, whom she considers one of her biggest musical inspirations.

-You can find Sarah Bernadette’s music on all streaming services, including her most recent releases: “in/process” and her single, “Green”.
-Stay tuned for her first full-length album, “New Leaves” coming this Spring 2022.
+You can find Sarah Bernadette’s music on all streaming services, including her most recent releases: “in/process” and her debut album, “New Leaves”.
+Stay tuned for her new EP, "sad poems on my phone", coming February 13, 2023.